wazuh/wazuh-packages/macos/README.md

     * To build a wazuh-agent package for tag v3.7.2 with 4 jobs:

         `# sudo ./generate_wazuh_packages.sh -b v3.7.2 -j 4`.
-    * To install Packages:
+    * To install `Packages` tool:

         `# sudo ./generate_wazuh_packages.sh -i `.

-**important detail:** the building of certain branches fails due to incorrect values on the `VERSION` file on the source which generate missing specs.
-To make a correct building it is recommended to use exacts tags instead of branches.
-For example, to build a package for Wazuh 3.7 you should use ``` -v v3.7.2 ```
+    * To install `brew` and `X-Code` tool:

+        `$ ./generate_wazuh_packages.sh -x`.

-3. When the execution finishes, you can find your `.pkg` packages in specified folder (with parameter -s), by default in the script path.
+3. When the execution finishes, you can find your `.pkg` packages in specified folder (with parameter `-s`), by default in the script path.

 # Aditional information

 Use the `generate_wazuh_packages.sh` script for build packages for macOS.

-The `package_files` contains some files used by the Buildpackages tool to generate the package.
-The most important file is wazuh-agent-pkgproj, which is used by Buildpackages to generate the package and have to be updated by the script with the specs and default Wazuh configurations.
-Also, there are two scripts, `postinstall.sh` and `preinstall.sh` that are loaded in the package to be executed during the installation.
+The `package_files` contains some files used by the `Buildpackages` tool to generate the package.
+The most important file is `wazuh-agent-pkgproj`, which is used by `Buildpackages` to generate the package and have to be updated by the script with the specs and default Wazuh configurations.
+Also, there are two scripts, `postinstall.sh` and `preinstall.sh` that are loaded in the package to be executed during the installation, and the `build.sh` scripts defines how to compile the Wazuh Agent.

-The specs folder contains the pkgproj files which are used to generate the wazuh-agent.pkgproj file.
-Sometimes a spec file (pkgproj) for certain version is missing and then, the `generate_wazuh_packages.sh` script generates it based on the most recent version.
-If that doesn't work maybe it could be because the most recent version has changes that don't work for the compiled one.
-In this case, a possible solution would be to manually copy the immediately preceding version of the spec and change the version to the right one (Attention: you must change the version in different parts of the file).
+The specs folder contains the `pkgproj` files which are used to generate the `wazuh-agent.pkgproj` file.

 ## More Packages